helje5/dockSwiftOnARM/README.md

 presumably any form of praise you can think of.
 We don't like people who are wrong.

+There is the [swift-arm](https://slackpass.io/swift-arm) Slack channel if you have questions about running Swift on ARM/Raspberry Pi.

 <table width="100%" border="0">
   <tr>
     <td align="center" width="20%">